’Twas The Month After Christmas…

 On this day, getting up to the summit was a trip into a true winter wonderland.
 The cold conditions and lack of wind left the prior snowfall clinging to the trees and the snow glimmering in the sun.
 At the top we took the opportunity to warm up for a minute and check out the mountain's upgraded Straight Brook Lodge.

 Renovated this year, Straight Brook Lodge is at the top of the original Gore gondola.
 You can check out the impressive inner workings of the retired gondola while warming up with a coffee or hot cocoa.

 At 3,600 feet, Gore’s summit is surprisingly well protected and gives you your choice of Gore’s 110 alpine trails.
 There’s almost nowhere on the mountain you can’t get to in a straight shot from here.
 And you can do it on anything from double-black glades to blue cruisers.
 We took Upper Steilhang to Lower Cloud Traverse, a slightly technical but fun drop back down to Bear Mountain.

 Leaving the lodge at the summit.

 Sticks and Stones may heal your bones

 A couple more runs and we wrapped up our day with lunch in the Main Lodge.
-Our plan was to hit up Paradox Brewery on our way home but they were closed mid-week and we ended up nearby at Sticks and Stones Wood Fired Bistro & Bar.
+Our plan was to hit up Paradox Brewery on our way home but they were closed midweek, so we ended up nearby at Sticks and Stones Wood Fired Bistro & Bar.
 Nothing like a cold beer and some fire-toasted giant pretzels to end a great day of skiing!